Your Guide to Malaga Film Festival 2023

 Which films are shown?

-There’s a wealth of films being screened throughout the Malaga Film Festival with some 22 official candidates for the main prize, 13 with Spanish directors and 9 with directors from Latin America.
+There’s a wealth of films (over 300 in total, 20 in the running for the main prize).
 This year, the Malaga Film Festival has continued its Latin American theme by including films made in Spain and in Central and South America.
 Peru is the guest country.

 Where can I see the films?

-The films are screened at different locations in Malaga city centre including the Cervantes Theatre, Albéniz Cinema and the Echegaray Theatre.
-The Cervantes Theatre hosts the opening night of the Malaga Film Festival and the Cervantes Theatre, the closing gala, probably the most glamourous night of them all.
+You can watch the films at different locations in Malaga city centre including the Cervantes Theatre, Albéniz Cinema and the Echegaray Theatre.
+The Martin Carpena Sports Stadium hosts the opening night of the Malaga Film Festival and the Cervantes Theatre, the closing gala, probably the most glamourous night of them all.

 How much does it cost to see one of the films at Malaga Film Festival?